AmjadKunnah/MyDentist/README.md

 ## Source Code

-The software code has been divided into four different packages:
+The software code has been divided into five different packages:

 *	Data Access Object (DAO): Contains the data access layer of the software that interacts directly with the database and its tables.
 Used for retrieval and modification of data.
 *	Data Transfer Object (DTO): Contains the data transfer layer that allows the data to be transferred between the data access layer and the UI layer.